 In January 2021, MTC approved almost $180 million in CRRSAA funding to five Bay Area transit operators reeling from revenue losses due to steep ridership declines during the COVID-19 pandemic.
 The dollars compensate operators that received less CARES funding than they should have due to inaccurate revenue loss forecasts.

 That was followed up in March 2021 with a second round of approximately $803 million in CRRSAA funds to numerous transit operators across the Bay Area.

 MTC received and distributed the roughly $1.3 billion in CARES Act funding for which Bay Area transit agencies were eligible.
 The allocation formula was developed through a partnership between MTC and transit agency staff, and the funds were distributed in April and July.

 Blue Ribbon Transit Recovery Task Force

-MTC’s Blue Ribbon Transit Recovery Task Force in July 2021 wrapped up its work by approving a set of 27 actions to be taken by MTC and other agencies to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.
+MTC’s Blue Ribbon Transit Recovery Task Force wrapped up its work in July 2021 by approving a set of 27 actions to be taken by MTC and other agencies to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.

-In May 2020, MTC created the 32-member Blue Ribbon Transit Recovery Task Force to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.
+MTC created the 32-member Blue Ribbon Transit Recovery Task Force in May 2020 to guide the future of the Bay Area’s public transportation network as the region adjusts to new conditions created by the COVID-19 pandemic.
 The Task Force, chaired by MTC Commissioner and Solano County Supervisor Jim Spering, included other local elected officials as well as advocates for people with disabilities; representatives from the state Senate and Assembly; the California State Transportation Agency; transit operators; business and labor groups; and transit and social justice advocates.